Cutter (sickle) Bar Mowers

 NOTE REGARDING CUTTING HEIGHT: Cutter bars cut best when cutting close to the ground, as they rely on the cut material simply falling over backward to clear the material off the top of the blade.
 If the material is cut too high on the stem and/or the material being cut is too short, the cut material won’t “flow” off the top of the blade properly, and when material builds up on top of the blade, it will “push down” the incoming material you are trying to cut.
 This is why the standard height-adjustment “skids” that come with cutter bars are not designed to adjust very high; about a 3.5” maximum cutting height is all you can get out of them.
 The skids are adjusted by means of loosening two bolts on each skid.

-NOW, FOR FOLKS WHO NEED TO CUT HIGHER (for example: in pastures where you want to leave some material for livestock to eat, or for areas with lots of rocks you want to avoid), we now produce an option of “Caster Wheels” for the cutter bars to replace the skids…these achieve a cutting height from 5” to 7”.
-(NOTE: Even though they WILL adjust down to very low cutting heights, the caster wheels are NOT good for cutting low…the cut material will tangle up around the wheels.
-ONLY use the casters when cutting above 5”!!
-Use the standard “skids” when cutting at low heights!!)
-(Further Note: depending on the particular cutter bar type and installed accessories, the caster-wheels may mount on the TOP OR the BOTTOM of the cutter bar frame.
-This picture shows them mounted on the top.)
-Price of Caster Wheel option:
+NOW, FOR FOLKS WHO NEED TO CUT HIGHER (for example: in pastures where you want to leave some material for livestock to eat, or for areas with lots of rocks you want to avoid), we now produce an option of “Risers” for the standard skids on the cutter bars…these achieve a cutting height from 4” to 7”, depending on how configured.
+Depending on the particular cutter bar type, skid type (there are 3 different skid styles used over the years), and desired cutting height. the “Risers” may mount on the TOP OR the BOTTOM of the cutter bar frame.
+The pictures show them mounted on the bottom.)
+The Risers have 3 positions to mount the upper half of the bracket to the lower half, plus you have the adjustment built into the skids already.

 All cutter bars feature a ‘swivel’ joint in the input shaft assembly which allows the bar to follow the contours of the ground independent of the tractor axle.